Chris Christie Released From New Jersey Hospital After Bout With COVID-19

 Christie went on to reveal that he will have more to say about his experience with the novel coronavirus in the coming week.

-As reported by The Inquisitr, the 58-year-old had checked himself into the hospital after testing positive for novel coronavrius infection last weekend.
+As reported by The Inquisitr, the 58-year-old had checked himself into the hospital after testing positive for the novel coronavirus last weekend.
 Over the days that ensued, he remained silent on social media and updates on his condition were difficult to come by, leading to speculation about his well-being.
 Due to his weight and lifelong struggle with asthma, the former governor was potentially at greater risk for suffering from complications as a result of his infection.

-Christie is just one of a myriad of people connected with the president — who was also hospitalized with COVID-19 — to have contracted the virus.
+Christie is just one of myriad people connected with the president, who was also hospitalized with COVID-19, to have contracted the virus.
 He notably made several trips to the White House ahead of Trump’s first debate with Democratic presidential nominee Joe Biden in an effort to help the president prepare for the event.

 He later noted that no one wore masks as debate preparations were being made.